Ronaldo breaks all-time Juventus scoring record with Lyon double | Goal.com

 The Bianconeri went into the clash needing a positive result to advance to the quarter-finals, having gone down 1-0 in the last-16 opener all the way back in February.

+Though Ronaldo scored a pair of goals to reach 37 on the season, Juventus crashed out of the Champions League after defeating Lyon 2-1 on the night and falling on away goals in a 2-2 aggregate result.

-And their task was made even harder when Memphis Depay converted in style from the spot after Rodrigo Bentancur gave away a contentious spot-kick.
+Memphis Depay converted in style from the spot to open the scoring on Friday after Rodrigo Bentancur gave away a contentious spot-kick.

 With Ronaldo in the team, however, there is always the potential for goals, and the Portugal captain proved as much by netting at the end of the first half to keep Juve in the tie.

-The ex-Manchester United and Real Madrid man had come close with a free-kick just minutes earlier which forced a fine save from Lyon No. 1 Anthony Lopes.

-Juve were then given another chance from a close-range set piece, fired into the wall by Miralem Pjanic.

-Referee Felix Zwayer, though, spotted a handball from Depay and pointed to the spot in a decision every bit as polemic as that which led to the Lyon striker's opener.
+Referee Felix Zwayer spotted a handball from Depay and pointed to the spot in a decision every bit as polemic as that which led to the Lyon striker's opener.

 And there was little doubt over the outcome as Cristiano stepped up, the forward this time sending Lopes the wrong way to pull back the scoreline to 1-1.